So, you want to work with (or train to be) a Holistic Nutritionist!

 I was selling my kombucha locally in the Okanagan valley, and starting to consult.

-Local Okanagan Kombucha Now I sell the Okanagans' original local kombucha.
+Now I sell the Okanagans' original local kombucha.
 It is still made in small batches though so I can retain that good energy in it that everyone liked.
 If you out grow certain things too much, its just not the same quality.
-Monthly (sometimes weekly!) traveling to Kelowna for kombucha deliveries.
+Weekly travels to Oliver and Kelowna for kombucha deliveries.

 Local Okanagan Nutrition Programs

-I make food & lifestyle programs for clients who struggle with weight, who have autism in the family, for those who have arthritis, cancer, or simply want to eat healthier.
+I make food & lifestyle programs for clients who struggle with weight, who can't make the changes they need, who have autism in the family, for those who have arthritis, cancer, or simply want to eat healthier.
 I've worked with emotional eaters, financial advisors, nurses, yogi's, restaurant owners and much more in between.
-I have offices in Osoyoos, Oliver and Penticton but I also do online work.
+I have offices in Oliver, Penticton & Kelowna but I also love doing online work where I can work from the four cozy walls of my current vintage home, sipping tea with rock n' roll dingling in the background.

 In 2013, I co-hosted Mondays on an award-winning internet radio show with Dennis Walker.